About Us and Why We’re Hiring

 We’re profitable, bootstrapped, and growing.
 YNAB started in 2004 and we haven’t taken any outside funding—we’re in it for the long haul.

-We have some big plans for our entire app ecosystem, including our web app and API.
-All of those plans will necessitate changes on our back-end that runs on Rails/Postgres and our front-end Ember app that’s written in TypeScript.
-That’s where you come in!
+We have some big plans for our iOS (iPad, Apple Watch) and Android apps, and that’s where you might come in.
 We have one overarching requirement when it comes to joining our team: our original Cultural Manifesto has to really click with you.
 If you’re nodding emphatically while reading it, you’ll probably fit right in!